IOC happy with security despite G4S glitch

 “Of course security is paramount and important for everyone.
 I think there has been a good show of flexibility with the problem that arose,” IOC President Jacques Rogge told a small group of reporters in a news conference.

-“Extra input of soldiers is something that gives us tranquillity in the field of security,” said Rogge, adding that tight security would not affect the atmosphere.
+“Extra input of soldiers is something that gives us tranquility in the field of security,” said Rogge, adding that tight security would not affect the atmosphere.

 “They will not be running around with machine guns.
 They will be ready to intervene.
 Not visible, not obtrusive and this will not spoil the fun,” the Belgian added.